 This workshop will provide a forum for discussion for researchers interested in how languages are shaped by processes operating during communicative interaction, and particularly in how communicative interaction might lead to the accumulation or loss of linguistic complexity.
-Submissions bringing quantitative data to bear on this question are welcome – given the co-location with the 8th Experimental Pragmatics Conference (19th-21st June), we expect that experimental work will be well-represented, but will also be open to modelling or corpus-based approaches.
+We welcome submissions using experimental, modelling and corpus-based approaches to investigate these questions.

 Participation is free of charge, and refreshments will be provided.
 The workshop has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement 681942, held by Kenny Smith).

 We invite interested researchers to submit abstracts for talks (provisionally 20 minutes + 10 minutes of discussion), as well as poster presentations, on any topic related to the workshop theme.
 The submission deadline is 1st March 2019, 11:59 pm Anywhere on Earth.
 Authors will be notified by early April.
 Abstracts must be submitted as PDFs, not to exceed one page including figures, examples and references, 12 point font size.
 Abstracts must be written in English and should include a title and author details.
 Submit abstracts by email to email@example.com.

 Details to appear – for the purposes of planning travel, we are likely to start at 9am or shortly after, talks will conclude by 5pm and be followed by a reception.